Q. What are the trail permit prices? / Where can I purchase a trail permit?

 AGE : 12-13 YEARS OLD

-Those between the ages of 12 and 13 years old will only be permitted to operate snowmobiles 340cc’s or less, and only on a “Closed Course”.
-This age group requires snowmobile safety training and supervision by and adult over 19 years of age who has also had snowmobile safety training.
+Those between the ages of 12 and 13 years old will only be permitted to operate snowmobiles 340cc’s or less, snowmobile safety training and supervision by an adult over 19 years of age who has also had snowmobile safety training.

 AGE : 14-15 YEARS OLD

-Those between the ages of 14 and 15 years old will only be permitted to operate snowmobiles 340cc’s or less, on a “Closed Course”, or outside of one.
-This age group requires snowmobile safety training and supervision by and adult over 19 years of age who has also had snowmobile safety training.
+Those between the ages of 14 and 15 years old will only be permitted to operate snowmobiles 340cc’s or less, snowmobile safety training and supervision by an adult over 19 years of age who has also had snowmobile safety training.

 AGE : 16 YEARS OLD & OLDER